coolestbnslz/hirewiseAi/README.md

 ### 8. Approve Application Level 1 (POST /api/applications/:id/approve-level1)

 Approve the application.
-If auto-invite is enabled and score meets threshold, an email will be automatically sent.
+If auto-invite is enabled and score meets threshold:
+- A phone interview call will be automatically initiated via Bland AI (if candidate has phone number)
+- An email will be automatically sent (if configured)

 ```bash
 curl -X POST http://localhost:3000/api/applications/<applicationId>/approve-level1
 ```

+Response includes `phoneCallInitiated` and `emailSent` flags.

 ### 9. Get Screening Questions (GET /api/screenings/:id/questions)